Amin-MAG/My-Notes/English/Friends Series/Season-04.md

 - I took a shot.
 - I majored in lightning rounds.
 - I'm just trying to spice it up.
+- The score is nighn to eight in favor of the guys.
 - Throw in the duck.
 - What do you have against the duck?